 She has been involved with a diverse variety of health projects including community-based interventions in Latin America, clinical programs in Thailand and Vietnam, public health work addressing resistance in cholera and malaria, and HIV care and treatment.

-After dual primary care residency training in internal medicine and pediatrics through the Harvard Combined Program, Carol completed a fellowship in infectious disease at the Hospital of the University of Pennsylvania and earned a Diploma in Tropical Medicine and Hygiene from the Gorgas Memorial Institute in Peru.
-She obtained additional training in epidemiology and community-based research through a Master in Clinical Epidemiology degree program at the University of Pennsylvania.
+After dual residency training in internal medicine and pediatrics through the Harvard Combined Program, Carol completed a fellowship in infectious disease at Penn and earned a Diploma in Tropical Medicine and Hygiene from the Gorgas Memorial Institute in Peru.
+She obtained training in epidemiology and community-based research through a Master in Clinical Epidemiology program at the University of Pennsylvania.